Content Search Flow#

 The Content Search panel automatically checks the health of backend services on load.
 If any service is unreachable or unhealthy, an error message appears indicating:

-Upload/search failure — one or more downstream services (File Ingest, Video Preprocess, VLM Serving, ChromaDB) have issues
+Upload/search failure - One or more downstream services (File Ingest, Video Preprocess, VLM Serving, or ChromaDB vector database) have issues

 Upload and search functionality is affected until all services are healthy.